NASA Space Settlement Contest

 - When you discuss someone else's ideas or work, which almost all entries do, reference it.
 We recommend a reference format along the lines of "[author year]."
 For example, you might write:

-Small children will be required not to be allowed in the center of the cylinder since radiation levels are minimized near the hull [Horia 2005].
+Small children may not to be allowed in the center of the cylinder since radiation levels are minimized near the hull [Horia 2005].

 Then in the References section at the end of your paper put: